 By Ernst Lamothe Jr.

 Now with the summer in full swing and people outside for longer periods of time, there is a strong possibility that you could be enjoying yourself without regard to your skin health.
+People can Check Out Your URL here if you need any skin care advices.

 “Sun protection is our first line of defense against skin cancer, sunburns and signs of aging like dark spots and wrinkles,” said Virignia Tracey, a board-certified dermatologist and fellow of the American Academy of Dermatology.